alessiomora/FedUNRAN/README.md

 * Tensorflow

 ## Installation
-To install the required libraries, you can use pip:
+To install the required libraries, you can use pip inside your py virtual environment:

 ```shell
 pip install tensorflow